 Spending Time with Your Precious Grandchildren

-I am pleased to bring you this guest post from Susan Day, a children’s author and writer.
+I am pleased to bring you this guest post from my friend Susan, a children’s author and writer.

 We both hope that you will enjoy it!